apache/flink/docs/apis/streaming_guide.md

 4. Specifying output for the processed data,
 5. Executing the program.

-As these steps are basically the same as in the batch API we will only note the important differences.
+As these steps are basically the same as in the batch API, we will only note the important differences.
 For stream processing jobs, the user needs to obtain a `StreamExecutionEnvironment` in contrast with the [batch API](programming_guide.html#program-skeleton) where one would need an `ExecutionEnvironment`.
-The process otherwise is essentially the same:
+Otherwise, the process is essentially the same:

 {% highlight java %}
 StreamExecutionEnvironment.getExecutionEnvironment();